Posts Tagged ‘Fish’

 June 2, 2010 Written by JPThe way you perceive things can dramatically influence the results you find.
 I think many people accept this concept as true to some extent.
 But how many of us actually keep this philosophy in mind when applying it in practical terms?
 For example – when psychiatrists throughout the world prescribe a medication for ADHD (Attention Deficit Hyperactivity Disorder) or clinical depression, most patients are inclined to believe that it will relieve their symptoms.
 However, would the same mindset hold true if a physician “prescribed” eating more fish or supplementing with fish oil for the same conditions?
 Setting aside the relative efficacy of the respective treatments, it’s important to understand that the way you think about any given therapy is likely to affect the outcome – for better or for worse.
 Read more »

-Tags: ADHD, Depression, Fish, Fish Oil
+Tags: ADHD, Depression, Fish

-Posted in Children's Health, Mental Health | 5 Comments
+Posted in Children's Health, Food and Drink, Mental Health | 6 Comments & Updates

 Avocado Salmon Recipe